ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 #### <span style="color: orange;">Emergency shutdown due to cooling issue</span>

+**Update**: UCSF Facilities performed testing for rerouting of updated chilled-water piping the building where the Wynton data center is hosted between 07-12 on 2024-05-08.
+<br><span class="timestamp">May 9, 12:30 PT</span>

 **Update**: The compute and development nodes are available again.
 Jobs that were running when we did the emergency shutdown should be considered lost and need to be resubmitted.
 UCSF Facilities has